Mirzipan/RedHerring/docs/dev/decisions-changelog.md

 This document tracks more or less important decisions about the engine, in order to allow easy referencing in the future.

+## [2023-11-12]

+### Math Library - Vol.2
+*Decided by: Assemblerbot, Mirzipan*

+After further discussion and evaluation, we came to a conclusion to just implement complementary types to what `System.Numerics` has.
+A lot of libraries are already using `System.Numerics`, and there is a chance that it will be expanded in the future.
+While `Vortice` already looks like a complementary library, it also includes some very questionable decisions (likely taken from `SharpDX`), which ultimately lead to weird inconsistencies between types.

 ## [2023-11-09]

 ### Math Library